 The hepatitis B vaccine is the first one that babies get – for good reason.
 The most likely time for children to catch hepatitis B is around the time of birth.
-More than a million adults in the United States have chronic hepatitis B infections.
+More than two million adults in the United States have chronic hepatitis B infections.
 About 1/3 of them were first infected as children.

 Hepatitis B virus (HBV) is a virus that attacks the liver, causing serious disease.
 It is one of many viruses that can cause hepatitis.

 Anyone can getit.
 Babies who get it are most likely to get it from their infected mothers.
 School-aged children are most likely to get it from activities that involve blood contact.
 Teens are at the highest risk from drug use or sexual contact.

 The symptoms vary greatly.
 Most young children have no symptoms at all (until much later – see below).
 Some have only a mild illness with loss of appetite, nausea, and fatigue.
 Some have rashes and arthritis.
 Others have classic hepatitis with jaundice accompanying the other symptoms.

 A few children have full-blown, fulminant fatal hepatitis.